Installation

 Checkout the source code of PG-Strom, build and install as follows.
 At this time, do not forget to specify the target PostgreSQL by pg_config.

-Post-installation configuration is the same as for Red Hat Enterprise Linux or Rocky Linux.
+Post-installation configuration is almost same as for Red Hat Enterprise Linux or Rocky Linux.

 $ git clone https://github.com/heterodb/pg-strom.git